Brandon112123/cintel-03-signal-design/README.md

 - Use the **UP ARROW** and **DOWN ARROW** in the terminal to scroll through past commands.
 - Use `CTRL+f` to find (and replace) text within a file.

+## Update to cintel-03-signal-design

+changed condition from > 1 to < 120
+updated output and data folder in src

+## changes I observed

+went from 12 out of 12 outputs to 4 out of 12 outputs